umarniz/umarniz.com/content/journal/2023-12-06-Santiago/santiago.md

 I made plans to fly south into Puerto Natales to do a popular hike and spend new years in the mountains.
 As soon as I let go of the van idea, things started to flow.

-I had met Ashley a few weeks ago at the bouldering gym and we went climbing Saturday and Sunday (Christmas morning) in Cach\u00f3n de Maipo.
+I had met Ashley a few weeks ago at the bouldering gym and we went climbing Saturday and Sunday (Christmas morning) in Cachón de Maipo.
 Beautiful rock to climb on and with the company of locals around me, I had one of the best weekends in ages just hanging out on the rock.

 It felt good and felt right.
 This gives me more confidence that the I am going where I am supposed to go.
-With a \u2018see you soon\u2019 to all the friends I made in the city, I flew out to Puerto Natales to start my mountain journey.
+With a ‘see you soon’ to all the friends I made in the city, I flew out to Puerto Natales to start my mountain journey.